jiwonchoi-phys/QuantumCoda/README.md

 ## System Requirements
 - Windows 10, Linux (Ubuntu 20.04) (We tested only two OS.
 It will probably run on macOS, or other linux OS, too.)
     > **FOR WSL USERS**; If you want to run our game you'll need to set X11 Forwarding and PulseAudio to send GUI & audio information to your PC.
-If you not set them, you **can not run the game** due to an interpreter error.
+Unless you set them, you **can not run the game** due to an interpreter error.
 - Python 3.6.12 or higher
     > We recommend run the game using newest version of python.
 - Python Modules